• Kidney disease

 What is the evidence for the safety and efficacy of over-the-counter cough and cold preparations for children younger than six years of age

 Notice that they used the phrase "… lack of efficacy…".
-That means that these drugs don't work.
-So, in children under six years old, giving these drugs is exposing them to Tylenol side effects that can be dangerous and even deadly- simply for the need to 'do something' for your child when they are sick!
+That means that these drugs haven't even been proven to WORK in children either!
+So, in children under six years old, giving these drugs is exposing them to Tylenol side effects that can be dangerous and even deadly- simply because you feel the need to 'do something' for your child when they are sick- even if that 'something' hasn't been shown to work!
+Even more seriously, a recent study showed that over 40% of parents dose their children incorrectly, allowing even more opportunity for serious, and even deadly, problems to occur.

 Kidney Damage